NAIST-SE/GHSponsorsX/README.md

 ### RQ2.3
 - [PSM Data](./data/PSM/PSMdata.csv): `PSMdata.csv` is a CSV file that contains values of 568 developers for propensity score matching.
+  - treatment: 0 represents the control group and 1 the treatment group.
+  - sponsors: The number of sponsors the user has.
+  - repositories: The number of repositories the user has.
+  - sponsoring: The number of user the user is sponsoring.
+  - openedPRs: The number of pull requests the user opened.
+  - reviewedPRs: The number of pull requests the user reviewed.
+  - followers: The number of followers the user has.
+  - organizations: The number of organizations the user joined.
+  - language: The main programming language the user uses.

 - Script: [get_PSM_data.ipynb](./scripts/PSM/get_PSM_data.ipynb) it is a script that retrieves the data for PSM, which contains the number of repositories owned by the user, the number of the given user is followed by, the number of organizations the user belongs to, the number of pull requests associated with this user, and the number of users is sponsoring, user's pull request review contributions (returns the most recently submitted review for each PR reviewed by the user) and user's primary language.
   - We executed the following script for PSM:
   ```